Know what’s happening

 By David Hill, Local Democracy Reporter

-The Hurunui District Council will decide between a proposal from the Amberley Beach Golf Club to … View moreBy David Hill, Local Democracy Reporter
+Hurunui District Council chief executive Hamish Dobbie said he has met with members of the Amberley Beach Golf Club to agree to ‘‘a way forward for the… View moreBy David Hill, Local Democracy Reporter

-The consent process would require an assessment of environmental effects, an ecological assessment and a hydrological wetland assessment.
+An assessment of environmental effects, an ecological assessment and a hydrological wetland assessment would be required.

-The construction of a road through a natural inland wetland was also likely to be a non-complying activity under the National Environmental Standards for Freshwater.
+Constructing a road through a natural inland wetland was likely to be a non-complying activity under the National Environmental Standards for Freshwater.

-The alternative option was linking Webbs and Hursley Terrace roads with Golf Links Rd from the northern end.
+An alternative option of linking Webbs and Hursley Terrace roads with Golf Links Road from the northern end has been considered.

 This option would secure access to most of the golf course, but not the clubhouse and would reduce the course to 16 holes.